Ballia, India: What to pack, what to wear, and when to go [2024]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types C, D and M. Ensure that you choose the right type.
-Many adapters available online are simply plugs and require your devices to adjust the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one works in most countries.
+A plug adapter that supports outlet types C, D and M. Ensure that you find the correct kind.
+A lot of adapters on sale are just plug changers and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most places.

 When planning a trip to Ballia, India in March, it is essential to consider the local climate and cultural practices while deciding what to wear and what to pack.